laurahspencer/LabNotebook/_posts/2020-03-06-Oly-OA-RNA-isolation.md

   4. Add 400 µl RNA Prep Buffer to the column and centrifuge for 30 seconds.
 Discard the flow-through.
   5. Add 700 µl RNA Wash Buffer to the column and centrifuge for 30 seconds.
 Discard the flow-through.
   6. Add 400 µl RNA Wash Buffer to the column and centrifuge for 2 minutes to ensure complete removal of the wash buffer.
 Transfer the column carefully into an RNasefree tube (not provided).
-  7. Add 100 µl DNase/RNase-Free Water directly to the column matrix and centrifuge for 30 seconds.
+  7. Add 50 µl DNase/RNase-Free Water directly to the column matrix and centrifuge for 30 seconds.

 ### Step 4: Qubit Quantificadtion (March 7th, 2020)

-After isolating and DNAsing my RNA, I quantified using the Qubit, and the Agilent High Sensitivity RNA kit.
+After isolating and DNAsing my RNA, I quantified using the Qubit, the Agilent High Sensitivity RNA kit, and 1uL of RNA.
 Most samples' concentration were too high to quantify, so before I assess RNA quality I will add some more water and re-quantify.
 Here are the samples I processed:

 Cohort | pCO2 | HOMOGENATE TUBE # | Deployment pouch # | Deployment bay | Deployment habitat | Tissue weight | [RNA] ng/uL
 -- | -- | -- | -- | -- | -- | -- | --